rossbeazley/androidwear-myfirstwatchface/readme.md

  - have only one concrete impl (and only one test)

 3. introduce a tighter domain model that has objects with:
- - config ID
+ - DONE config ID
- - config options list
+ - DONE config options list
  - chosen option
- - can then (de)hydrate this to/from persistence
+ - DONE can then (de)hydrate this to/from persistence
  - make domain object have bi-directional relationships so can return chosen option with references to rest?
  - possibly change presenters to use this
  - at the very least move from String to ConfigOption type and ConfigId type